Experience Urban Farming and Animal Encounters at Chicago's Farm-in-the-Zoo

 Farm-in-the-Zoo, located within Chicago's Lincoln Park Zoo, offers a unique blend of urban farming and interactive animal experiences that make it an excellent gathering place for friends and families.
 Established in 1964 and thoughtfully renovated, it features domestic farm animals including cows, goats, pigs, and ponies, alongside engaging play-based learning stations, making it ideal for visitors of all ages.
 The main barn provides a safe, open-ended play environment especially suited for toddlers and young children, while the livestock and dairy barns offer immersive views of daily farm life.
 Visitors can see, hear, and even smell authentic farm animals, enriching their understanding of agriculture in an urban setting.
 Seasonal programs allow guests to feed chickens and cows with the cooperation of the animals, fostering hands-on learning opportunities.
 Situated just north of downtown Chicago and easily accessible, Farm-in-the-Zoo uniquely combines cityscape views with pastoral charm, creating a welcoming atmosphere to reconnect with nature without leaving the city.
 Admission is free year-round as part of Lincoln Park Zoo's longstanding tradition, enhancing its appeal as an affordable outing with educational and recreational value.
 The facility also emphasizes animal welfare by providing animals with choices to retreat from public view, demonstrating a commitment to ethical care while educating visitors.

-Here's what people think of Farm in the Zoo
+What people think of Farm in the Zoo, based on reviews

 As of recent, Farm in the Zoo holds a 4.5-star rating based on 792 reviews.